jonelo/jacksum-for-macos/README.md

 ### Software

-- macOS 10.11 (El Capitan) or later, tested up to macOS 15.1.1 (Sequoia)
+- macOS 11 (Big Sur) or later, tested up to macOS 15.7.7 (Sequoia) on x64 and macOS 26.6.2 on aarch64
 - optional: a supported file manager (see below) to call Jacksum and HashGarten from your flie manager

 #### Supported File Managers